-32. Lincoln Drive Sidepath
+Priority 8: Lincoln Drive Sidepath

 The Lincoln Drive Sidepath is a concept for a sidepath between Rittenhouse Street to the south and Johnson Street to the north along Lincoln Drive.
 It would connect a residential area with the Wissahickon Valley Park entrance at Rittenhouse Town.
-There are several small areas of sidewalk in disrepair along this stretch of Lincoln Drive as well as crosswalks at some major intersections, but no consistent sidewalk exists.
-A sidepath in this location would expand public access to Wissahickon Valley Park, as the closest entrance to this area is at Rittenhouse Town but there is not direct pedestrian or bicycle access to that location without traveling on sidestreets with steep slopes and narrow sidewalks.
+There are several small areas of sidewalk in disrepair along this segment of Lincoln Drive as well as crosswalks at some major intersections, but no consistent sidewalk exists along the entire stretch.
+A sidepath in this location would expand public access to Wissahickon Valley Park, as the closest entrance to this area is at Rittenhouse Town.
+Currently, there is no direct pedestrian or bicycle access to that location without traveling on side streets with steep slopes and narrow sidewalks.
 The concept is for a sidepath on the western side only.
-The concept of this sidepath was first introduced in the Philadelphia Pedestrian & Bicycle Plan and the area is called out as a high priority missing sidewalk.
-The project scores in the mid-range in project status because it is mentioned in past plans.
+The concept of this sidepath was first introduced in the Philadelphia Pedestrian & Bicycle Plan and the area is called out as a high-priority missing sidewalk.
+The project scored in the mid-range in project status because it is mentioned in past plans.

-The project scored high in demand because it is in close proximity to several schools, adjacent to an area of zero vehicle ownership census tracts, enables public access to previously inaccessible natural areas, and fills a gap in the Walkable to Public Open Space map.
+The project scored high in demand because it is in close proximity to several schools, adjacent to an area of zero vehicle ownership, enables public access to previously inaccessible natural areas, and fills a gap in the Walkable to Public Open Space map.